Chapter 5: Skills System

 The last point is very important.
 A pitfall I stepped on: didn't add .copy(), then one request modified the configuration, affecting all subsequent requests.

-5.3 A Complex Skill Example: Deep Research Agent
+5.3 A Complex Preset Example: Deep Research Agent

-Simple Skills are just a few lines of configuration.
-But complex Skills need more detailed instructions.
+Simple Presets are just a few lines of configuration.
+But complex Presets need more detailed instructions.

 Shannon has a deep_research_agent with a System Prompt over 50 lines: